On this page

 }

-Notice free(arp_entry) after sending.
-The sr_arpcache_lookup() function returns a dynamically allocated copy of the cache entry, not a pointer into the cache itself.
-This prevents race conditions (cache could be modified while we’re using the entry), but requires us to free the returned pointer.
+The free(arp_entry) after sending is easy to miss. sr_arpcache_lookup() returns a dynamically allocated copy of the cache entry — not a pointer into the cache itself.
+This prevents races (the cache might be modified while we’re using the entry), but it means we own the allocation and must free it.
 Forgetting this creates a memory leak proportional to forwarded packet count.

 struct sr_rt longest_prefix_match(struct sr_instance* sr, uint32_t ip_addr)